 I believe that I already told you that the Jews here speak French and Hebrew, not Yiddish.
 This man is an exception.
 He speaks and understands several languages.
 I will, perhaps, never again have an opportunity to use my Yiddish in a practical situation, but this experience is justification enough for learning a language even if it should require much work and effort.
 Generally speaking, it is my opinion that no matter how unimportant and irrelevant it may seem at the moment, a subject is worthwhile learning, not merely for the sake of knowledge alone, but for its usefulness at another time.

 If not for the war and not for North Africa, Bernie Sussman might not have arrived, with some difficulty, at the realization that Yiddish is a language that is pertinent and useful.
 Many, many other Jewish young men have themselves found this out.

 Sussman would go onto serve in Italy continuing with ordnance work before being transferred to military police in 1944.
 He returned home in August 1945.

-Bernie Sussman lives in Florida.
+Bernie Sussman passed away in January 2020.
 He wrote about his wartime experiences in his memoir A Road Back for which the Forward column was originally translated to English.